Getting Started with Python in VS Code

-Let's now run an example that's a little more interesting.
-In Python, packages are how you obtain any number of useful code libraries, typically from PyPI.
+In Python, packages are how you obtain any number of useful code libraries, typically from PyPI, that provide additional functionality to your program.
 For this example, you use the

-Return to the Explorer view (the top-most icon on the left side, which shows files), create a new file called
+Return to the Explorer view (the top-most icon on the left side, which shows files), open

 Tip: If you enter the above code by hand, you may find that auto-completions change the names after the

 askeywords when you press Enter at the end of a line.
 To avoid this, type a space, then Enter.

 Next, run the file in the debugger using the "Python: Current file" configuration as described in the last section.

 You should see the message, "ModuleNotFoundError: No module named 'numpy'".
 This message indicates that the required package isn't available in your interpreter.
 If you're using an Anaconda distribution or have previously installed the